Transitioning from ISO 17025:2005 to ISO/IEC 17025:2017

 We do not wait long to see the first new emphasis point in Clause 4.
-Instead of management system requirements that we were used to, this clause now has only two considerations, impartiality and confidentiality.
-Impartiality we learn in the Terms and Definitions section is synonymous with objectivity.
-The standard has replaced its reference to independence in the laboratory to impartiality.
+Instead of management system requirements that we were used to, this clause now has only two considerations: impartiality and confidentiality.
+Impartiality, we learn in the Terms and Definitions section, is synonymous with objectivity.
+The standard has replaced its reference to independence in the laboratory with impartiality.
 Independence is now gone from the document.

 It may be either confusing or comforting to note that some elements from the old version were combined in the new one.
-Included here is the combining of subcontracting of services (old element 4.5) and purchasing (old 4.6).
-The new combined element is 6.6.
+One such combination is that of subcontracting of services (old element 4.5) and purchasing (old 4.6) into the new combined element 6.6.
 As another example, lab-developed methods and non-standard methods are no longer listed uniquely.
 They are only mentioned in a listing of potential method validation candidates.

 Arguably the shortest requirement section in the older standard was complaints.
 The new standard now outlines a 7-element set of requirements for complaint processing.
 Much more communication between the accredited laboratory and the complainant is now required with evidence.